mvdbent/onAirScanner/README.md

 zoom.us   53231 mvdbent   68u  IPv4 0x647630307bd37d3d      0t0  UDP *:53574
 ```

-After starting a meeting in zoom, we got extra connections based on UDP added.
 So i did a couple of test, ended the meeting, UDP connections where gone, started a new meeting, UDP connections are back turned.
-Turned of my Camera and Microphone, and the UDP connections where still there.
+Turned off my Camera, then turned on, turned off the Microphone, and turned both off, the UDP connections where still there. **Awesome**
 No we now where to look for when it comes to Zoom.us.

 We only need to list the network files with TCP state LISTEN, with the `-sTCP:LISTEN` option

-Now we know where to look for when it comes to Zoom.us
-We only need to list the network files with TCP state LISTEN, with the -sTCP:LISTEN option
-Optional: We can specifies the IP version, IPv4 or IPv6 by adding '4' or '6', in the script we specify IPv4.
+Optional: We can specifies the IP version, IPv4 or IPv6 by adding `4` or `6`, in the script we specify IPv4.

 **Example**
 ```bash